oscarcarlsson/goatcounter-on-fly/README.md

  - A fly.io account
- - An account with a S3 (compatible) storage provider, with a bucket already setup & credentials at hand
+ - An account with a S3 (compatible) storage provider, with a bucket already setup & credentials at hand ([see this tutorial for Backblaze specific instructions][litestreambackblaze])
  - flyctl CLI installed

 ## Usage